medic/cht-core/scripts/docker-helper/readme.md

 ./cht-docker-compose.sh -e ../../../my_first_project/.env_docker -d down
 ```

-All information will be saved and you can be fully offline when you next start it.
+All information will be saved and it should be quick to start for the Nth time.

 To start an existing instance again, just run the command from the "First Run" section: